giorgioyu125/simple-c-database/readme.md

 ## Building

+When we talk about building this project we have mainly two ways of doing that, the first is for tester/developer only, the second for regular users.

+### First Method:
+    1. Requires a C compiler that supports c23 (like GCC). *RUN the build.sh* script.
+    2. Make the compiled file an executable (ex: chmod +x <filename>).
+    3. Run the executable or put it in a debugger like gdb.

+### Second Method:
     1. Requires a C compiler that supports c23 (like GCC).
 Compile all `.c` files together.
     2. Make the compiled file an executable (ex: chmod +x <filename>).
     3. Run the executable!